For Better or For Worse by Lynn Johnston for April 12, 2023

 8. Coleandsammy 019 square

-arolarson Premium Member about 1 year ago
+arolarson Premium Member over 1 year ago

 Nowadays you can store all your records in “the cloud” where they may be safe from floods but not from other potential losses like being hacked.
 There are also professional storage companies that will do, or back in the day would do, commercial/professional records.
 John can be awfully negligent for a licensed medical professional.